Mummer's Day

 Mummer's Day, or "Darkie Day" as it is sometimes known (a corruption of the original Darking Day), is a traditional Cornish midwinter celebration that occurs every year on Boxing Day and New Year's Day in Padstow, Cornwall.
 It was originally part of the pagan heritage of midwinter celebrations that were regularly celebrated throughout Cornwall where people would take part in the traditional custom of guise dancing, which involves disguising themselves by painting their faces black or wearing masks.

 There has been controversy in the British media regarding Mummer's Day, due to the blackened faces and the term Darkie Day, with commentators interpreting the festival as racist.
-The name Darkie Day is actually a corruption of the original Darking Day, which refers to the "darking" (darkening) of the faces.

-Darkie/Darking Parties

-Throughout the 19th century, especially in the east of Cornwall, Darkie Parties (originally Darking Parties) were common Christmas celebrations held in Cornish homes and public houses.
-People would have performed traditional Cornish and other seasonal music and seasonal folk drama such as Mummers plays.

-"Blacking up" was also a way of preventing the labourer's Lords and Masters from recognizing who they were.
-Having a good time and enjoyment was frowned upon and not seen to be "God-fearing".

 Controversy over Mummer's Day

 Once an unknown local charity event, the day has recently seen controversy due to increased media coverage.
 While the original celebration had no connection with black people, in modern times, it is usually considered racist for white people to "black up" for any reason.
 Although some commentators have linked the day with racism, Padstonians insist that this is not the case and deny both the description and the allegations.